 Project summary: This suite of research projects revolves around assessing the success of a 10-year pheasant restoration effort.

-Technical Committee contacts: Scott Klinger and Tom Keller, Pennsylvania Game Commission
+Technical Committee contacts: Tom Keller, Pennsylvania Game Commission

 Project summary: This project involves modeling pheasant abundance in relation to landscape conditions.